Is Slouching Bad for your Back?

 We must keep in mind that posture is not everything: several factors were proved to correlate with the perception of lower back pain, such as level and frequency of exercise, job satisfaction, stress, and smoking.
 A correlation between poor posture and pain exists, but we still cannot be sure this is a causal relationship.

 With the current body of evidence, we cannot have a definitive answer to this question.
 Times change, new theories are formulated and researched every day and from the past years’ dramatic headlines such as “slouching is going to kill you” we came to today’s arguably most accepted conclusion that “a bad sitting posture does not exist”.

 Some individuals report more pain from sitting up straight, others from slouching, but there’s no significant scientific evidence to support the fact that a certain posture can lead to back pain, or prevent it.
 In fact, forcing yourself to adhere to the traditional “good posture” (sitting upright at all times) may be wreaking havoc on your body.

 Something that is generally accepted by most researchers is the fact that posture can have an impact on your mood and level of stress.
 Some modern studies show that, compared to sitting in a slumped position, sitting upright can make you feel more proud of a success, increase your persistence at an unsolvable task, and make you feel more confident in your thoughts, coming to the conclusion that upright sitting postures could help treat depression, positively affect the mood and boost productivity.

-Scientific research still cannot confirm nor deny the existence of a link between bad posture and back pain, but it is still advisable to maintain a comfortable, natural upright sitting posture and avoid slouching for long periods of time.
-At the same time is good to be aware that when it comes to back pain, exercise and movement are more important than posture.
+Scientific research cannot confirm nor deny the existence of a link between bad posture and back pain yet, but it is still advisable to maintain a comfortable, natural upright sitting posture and avoid slouching for long periods of time.
+At the same time, it’s good to be aware that when it comes to back pain, exercise and movement are more important than posture.